jan-leila/nix-config-mirror/README.md

 # Tasks:

 ## Tech Debt
-- allowUnfree should be enabled user side not host side (this isnt enabled at all right now for some reason???)
+- allowUnfree should be enabled user side not host side (this isn't enabled at all right now for some reason???)
 - Move configs for pipe mouse, open rgb, and via keyboard to hardware config and install users side from those configs
 - have nfs binds and exports defined by same code
 - move services from defiant into own flake